r4y856/Shoptimiser/README.md

 - data cleaning and aggregation using pandas and numpy
 - UI creation using Pyside6

+As a novice, I mistakenly pushed the whole project as one commit.
+For future projects I will incrementally push my project updates.
+For now, I have added a seperate readme called _dev-retrospective_ which highlights some notable insights and challenging situations from prpject development.

 # How to run the software (from the command line):

 1. Install the dependencies:
    _pip install -r requirements.txt_

-if unsuccessful, try _python -m pip install -r requirements.txt_
+If unsuccessful, try _python -m pip install -r requirements.txt_

-if still unsuccessful, please try installing each module manually by looking at the module names at the top of each script (data_collection.py, data_transformation.py, shoptimiser_controller.py)
+If still unsuccessful, please try installing each module manually by looking at the module names at the top of each script (data_collection.py, data_transformation.py, shoptimiser_controller.py)

 2. Install the web-scraping browsers (Required for Playwright):
    _playwright install_

-if unsuccessful, try _python -m playwright install_
+If unsuccessful, try _python -m playwright install_

 5. Launch the application:
    python main.py